bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hardie-patrick.md

 ![avatar.png](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/portraits/avatar.png?raw=true)

 **Patrick Hardie** graduated from Edinburgh University.
 He spent most of his career teaching in Egypt at Alexandria and Cairo.

 ### Mathematical Profile (Excerpt):
-1. He was awarded a Bachelor of Science degree in Mathematics and Statistics from the University of Warwick in 2002.
-2. He received an International Fulbright Fellowship Award in 2011 to pursue a joint research project in mathematical modeling with the Institute of Technical Physics in Stuttgart, Germany.
-3. In 2015, he was honored with the prestigious European Mathematical Society Prize.
-4. He was appointed Fellow of the Royal Society of Arts in 2017.
-5. He was appointed to the Board of Directors of the European Mathematical Society in 2018.
-6. His research in algebraic-geometric modeling was published in the proceedings of the 2017 International Symposium on Computational Geometry.
-7. He was a keynote speaker at the 2019 International Congress of Mathematics in Rio de Janeiro, Brazil.
+* His mother was  Jane Hardie (born Culross, Perthshire (now in Fife) about 1837).
+* Patrick Hardie had siblings: James (born about 1860), George (born about 1864), Jane (born about 1866), and Alexander (born about 1875).
+* Patrick Hardie's school education was at Newington School, Edinburgh, followed by George Heriot's School, Edinburgh.
+* Hardie studied Chemistry and Practical Chemistry with Crum Brown, Botany and Practical Botany with Balfour, Zoology and Practical Zoology, Mathematics with Chrystal, and Natural Philosophy with Tait.
+* Hardie then went to Egypt where he worked as a Lecturer in Physics.
+* Hardie joined the Edinburgh Mathematical Society in February 1900 while at Sharp's Institution in Perth, Scotland.

 Born 13 January 1873, Edinburgh, Scotland.
 Died 7 March 1943, Edinburgh, Scotland.